aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/using-parallelism-compress-files/_index.md

 ---
-title: Parallel File Compression with Aspose.Zip for .NET
+title: How to zip multiple files c# using Aspose.Zip Parallel Compression
-linktitle: Using Parallelism to Compress Files
+linktitle: Using Parallelism to Zip Multiple Files in C#
-second_title: Aspose.Zip .NET API for Files Compression & Archiving
+second_title: Aspose.Zip .NET API – zip multiple files c# with Parallel Processing
-description: Learn parallel file compression in .NET using Aspose.Zip.
-Compress multiple files efficiently with our step‑by‑step guide.
+description: Learn how to zip multiple files c# with Aspose.Zip for .NET using parallel compression.
+Step‑by‑step guide, code samples, and tips for fast, scalable archives.
 weight: 17
 url: /net/file-compression/using-parallelism-compress-files/
-date: 2025-12-10
+date: 2026-02-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Parallel File Compression with Aspose.Zip for .NET
+# zip multiple files c# with Aspose.Zip Parallel Compression

 ## Introduction

-In the world of .NET development, **parallel file compression** is crucial for optimizing storage space and speeding up data transmission.
-Aspose.Zip for .NET provides a powerful solution, and one of its standout features is the ability to leverage parallelism for file compression.
-In this tutorial, we'll walk you through using parallelism to **compress multiple files** efficiently with Aspose.Zip for .NET.
+If you need to **zip multiple files c#** quickly and efficiently, leveraging parallel processing is the way to go.
+In modern .NET applications, creating large zip archives can become a bottleneck—especially when dealing with dozens or hundreds of files.
+Aspose.Zip for .NET removes that pain point by offering built‑in **parallel zip compression** that spreads the work across all available CPU cores.
+In this tutorial we’ll walk through the entire process: from setting up the environment to saving a zip archive with parallelism enabled.

 ## Quick Answers
-- **What is parallel file compression?** A technique that compresses several files simultaneously, using multiple CPU cores to reduce overall processing time.
+- **What is parallel zip compression?** It compresses several files at the same time, using multiple threads to cut overall processing time.
-- **Which library supports it in .NET?** Aspose.Zip for .NET offers built‑in parallel compression options.
+- **Which .NET library supports it?** Aspose.Zip for .NET provides a simple API for parallel compression.
-- **Do I need a license?** A temporary license is available for testing; a full license is required for production.
+- **Do I need a license for production?** Yes—a full license is required; a temporary license is available for testing.
-- **Can I add files to zip on the fly?** Yes—use `Archive.CreateEntry` for each file you want to include.
+- **Can I add files to zip on the fly?** Absolutely—use `Archive.CreateEntry` for each file you want to include.
-- **Is it compatible with .NET Core/5/6?** Absolutely, the API works across all modern .NET runtimes.
+- **Is it compatible with .NET 6/7?** Yes, the API works across all modern .NET runtimes.

-## What Is Parallel File Compression?
+## What is zip multiple files c#?
-Parallel file compression means dividing the compression workload across multiple threads or cores, allowing several files (or parts of a large file) to be compressed at the same time.
-This approach dramatically cuts down the time needed to create a **zip archive c#** compared with traditional sequential compression.
+`zip multiple files c#` refers to the practice of creating a single ZIP archive that contains many individual files, using C# code.
+When you combine this with **parallel zip compression**, the library processes each file on a separate thread, dramatically reducing the time needed to produce the final archive.

-## Why Use Aspose.Zip for Parallel Compression?
+## Why use Aspose.Zip for parallel compression?
-- **Speed:** Takes full advantage of multi‑core CPUs.
+- **Speed:** Takes full advantage of multi‑core CPUs, often delivering 2‑3× faster compression than sequential approaches.
-- **Scalability:** Handles large batches of files without a proportional increase in processing time.
+- **Scalability:** Handles large batches of files without a linear increase in processing time.
-- **Simplicity:** High‑level API abstracts threading complexities.
+- **Simplicity:** High‑level API abstracts threading, so you can focus on your business logic.
-- **Flexibility:** Works with any .NET version and integrates smoothly with existing codebases.
+- **Flexibility:** Works with any .NET version (Framework, Core, .NET 5/6/7) and integrates cleanly with existing projects.

 ## Prerequisites

 Before we dive in, make sure you have:

 - Basic knowledge of C# and .NET development.
-- Aspose.Zip for .NET library installed.
+- Aspose.Zip for .NET installed.
 You can download it **[here](https://releases.aspose.com/zip/net/)**.
-- An understanding of standard file compression concepts.
+- A temporary or full license (the temporary license is sufficient for this tutorial).

 ## Import Namespaces